yash12-cha/RealtimeDriverDrowsinessDetectionSystem/README.md

 # Real-time Driver Drowsiness Detection System

-This is our final year project as an undergraduate.
+This was our final year project as an undergraduate.
 Using the image processing concept, we created an android-based drowsiness detection system.

 We created a smartphone-based application that monitors the driver's face in real time and alerts the driver if it detects closed/nearly closed eyes for more than 2 seconds.
 We used the front camera of the smartphone to track the user's face in real time.
 To use the system in the real world, drivers must have mobile stands for vehicles.